mathewleland/drop-and-drag-gifs/README.md

 ### Bugfixes (choose 2)

-We recommend doing these first to get a feel for the codebase.
+We recommend doing some of these first to get a feel for the codebase.

-- Search results shouldn't hang over the right edge of the sidebar
+- Sidebar search results shouldn't hang over the right edge of the sidebar
 - There should be some padding between footer text and main content
 - Header should look nicer.
   - Logo should be vertically centered with main heading.
   - Remove weird gaps above and below header
   - Cleaner styling on header text.
-- Dropzones should look nicer:
+- GifDropzones should look nicer:
   - image should stretch to fit the frame
   - should be arranged in a 2x2 grid, 200px row height.
 - Sidebar and main column should always be equal height

 ### Basic Requirements

-- Refator the `App` component into multiple components, as desired
+- Refactor the `App` component into multiple components, as you see fit.
 - Hook search up to the [Giphy API](https://github.com/giphy/GiphyAPI)
   - Use their public beta key
   - Should efficiently make search requests as you type.